 William’s work has since been interpreted to mean that an increase in age-independent extrinsic mortality — typically defined as the result of hazards from the environment which are constant throughout life (Koopman et al. 2015, see Moorad et al. 2020a for definitional issues) — should select for faster senescence (Da Silva 2018, Dańko et al. 2018, André and Rousset 2020).
 Others have argued against this idea, stating that age-independent extrinsic mortality cannot affect the evolution of senescence (Gadgil and Bossert 1970, Taylor et al. 1974, Abrams 1993, Caswell 2007, Caswell and Shyu 2017, Wensink et al. 2017, Moorad et al. 2019).
 Recent work, while aiming to clarify, has simultaneously led to a large number of different models and opinions, which as a whole may be confusing to those that are new to the field (André and Rousset 2020, Dańko et al. 2017,2018, and the debate started by Moorad et al. 2019 and continued in Day & Abrams 2020, da Silva 2020, Moorad et al. 2020a,b).
-Here our aim is to explain what happens in models of senescence in relation to extrinsic mortality, and outline when the prediction made by Williams holds and why it is also possible to state an expectation of it not holding.
+Here our aim is to explain what happens in models of senescence when extrinsic mortality increases.
+Specifically, we aim to outline when the prediction made by Williams holds and when we can expect it to fail.

 In the following, we call, for the sake of conciseness, the prediction that age-independent extrinsic mortality does not impact senescence ‘the null result’.
 The null result can be interpreted to mean that ‘Williams was wrong’, but it is useful to distinguish the null from an even stronger way for a prediction to disagree with the Williams hypothesis: it is logically possible that higher extrinsic mortality associates with slower (not faster) senescence (Abrams 1993).
 Thus, we have a range of potential results which we, for brevity, call ‘Williams’ (is right), ‘null’, and ‘anti-Williams’.

-The null result is typically explained using selection gradients in an approach that derives the strength of selection for a trait that is assumed to improve a vital rate (e.g. survival), and asks whether selection differs between organisms where age-independent extrinsic mortality rates are a priori high or low (Caswell 2007, Caswell & Shyu 2017).
-The result can be summarized as additional age-independent mortality having, perhaps surprisingly, no effect on selection gradients in the absence of density-dependence, or in the presence of density-dependence that impacts survival of all ages equally (Caswell 2007).
-An alternative explanation of the null result, as well as deviations from the null-result, can be found in the appendix of Day & Abrams’ (2020) where they use growth rate optimization to quantify the effect of an increased extrinsic mortality under different kinds of density-dependence.
-Here we hope to provide an intuitive explanation for the null result by focusing instead explicitly on the time that a newborn is placed into a population.
+The null result is typically explained using selection gradients (e.g. Caswell 2007, Caswell & Shyu 2017).
+Selection gradients generally measure how much fitness changes (on average) when a trait takes a different value from the current population mean.
+In the current context, the relevant traits are life history traits such as survival or fecundity.
+The null result refers to a situation where the selection gradient associated with survival takes the same value across all possible values of extrinsic mortality.
+This is a surprising result for anyone whose intuition aligns with Williams.
+Yet it arises not only when selection gradients are computed in models that lack density dependence, but also when there is density dependence that impacts survival of all ages equally (Caswell 2007).
+A related but alternative derivation of the null result, and of deviations from the null-result, can be found in the appendix of Day & Abrams’ (2020) which uses growth rate optimization to quantify the effect of an increased extrinsic mortality under different kinds of density dependence.
+Here we hope to provide an intuitive explanation for the null result by instead focusing explicitly on the time that a newborn is placed into a population.
 Delaying the ‘placement’ of an offspring into the population reduces its expected contribution to the gene pool of the future — but only if a population is growing.